Managing Vacant Historic Buildings

 Also of interest...

-Our role in securing the future of buildings and structures is to provide advice, guidance and resources to local authorities, owners and developers.
+Our role in securing the future of buildings and structures is to provide advice, guidance and resources to local authorities and owners.

 Urgent Works to Listed Buildings and Conservation Areas